tp2750/DataPlates.jl/README.md

 | ...           |            |          |      |      |

 If the input data is sparse (not all wells have values), the DataFrame can be sparse as well (only wells with values) or full depending on a kw parameter.

+# Design considerations

+## well order

+* Do we want a fixed well order?

+It makes everything easier, if we just decide on an order.
+If we sort by column as default (A01, B01, ...) it is easy to resort to row-wise (A01, A02, ...)

+## well names

+* Do we want well names as "A01" or "A1"?

+The "A01" is nice as it sorts in data frames and spread sheets.
+However, it does not scale to 1536, where we have wells:  A01, ..., Z48, AA01, ..., AF48

+We will consider 1536, when we get there.

+The advantage of A01 wins for now.